BenjaminHoegh/OneDark.novaextension/README.md

 [Nova](https://panic.com/nova) is the upcoming new editor from [Panic Inc](https://panic.com)., currently in private beta development.

-I'm neither an employee, nor a collaborator, nor a stakeholder in either Panic Inc. and/or Arctic Ice Studio.
-I just love both their work as a faithful fan!

 Please take into account that I hardly know what I'm doing.
 Hope it works for you.
 This is being released for the sole purpose of testing how designing themes for Nova work; no infringements are intended; also, I might be tweaking this theme frequently, as I start figuring out how the colour assignments actually work; thus, caveat utilitor.